zahid-01/Node-active-win/readme.md

 ## Development

-For now URL of active tabs are fetched only on debuging mode, when electron app is deployed, it wont be necessary.
+For now URL of active tabs are fetched only on debuging mode, when electron app is developed, it wont be necessary.

 1. firefox --remote-debugging-port=9223
 2. chrome --remote-debugging-port=9222